inaka/Jayme/README.md

 #### That's pretty much it!

 We are sure you will have to develop more complex scenarios and have bigger challenges by yourself.
 So, have fun!
-We encourage you to share anything interesting that can aport more robustness to the library.
-Issues and pull requests are very welcome!
+We encourage you to share anything interesting that can aport more robustness and flexibility to the library.